-They range from pale pink to brilliant dark ruby red.
-They're crazy shiny, slightly pear-shaped (I see them as more heart-shaped, but I'm a romantic), and when they're in season, they seem to be absolutely everywhere.
+They range from pale pink to brilliant, dark, ruby red.
+They're crazy shiny, slightly pear-shaped (or heart-shaped, if you're a romantic), and when they're in season, they seem to be absolutely everywhere.

 Some people liken their shape, taste and texture as apple-like, just like their color.
-Ohi'a 'ai are remarkably shiny, like a well polished apple, but their lovely soft, yet somewhat crunchy texture is much more like a ripe Comice pear than any apple I've ever eaten.
+Ohi'a 'ai are remarkably shiny, like a well polished apple, but their lovely soft, yet somewhat crunchy texture is much more like a ripe Comice pear than any apple.
 The flavor, too, has a light sweetness and delicate flavor that isn't foreign to someone who has eaten a pear or two in their time.
-Inside the shiny skins is soft, cream colored flesh that also will remind many people of... yes, you guessed it: pears.
+Inside the shiny skins is soft, cream-colored flesh that also will remind many people of... yes, you guessed it: pears.
 At the center of ohi'a 'ai are dark, hard seeds.
-I'd like to keep the pear-thing going, but ohi'a 'ai seeds seem much more like date pits than anything else (and no, you shouldn't eat them).
+In this way, ohi'a 'ai seeds seem much more like date pits than anything else (and no, you shouldn't eat them).

 Mountain apples have paper-thin skins.
 Actually, their skins are even thinner than paper.
 They are more simply the idea of skins.
 Their bare existence means that ohi'a 'ai require extremely delicate handling.
 Seriously.
 Even bumping into each other in a bag on the way home from a farmers market can create bruising and cracks in the delicate exteriors.

 Their fragility is, of course, part of their appeal.
 It seems unlikely they'll get shipped to the mainland anytime soon.
 That's what makes ohi'a 'ai such a decidedly island experience.
-You can find them at a farmers market in Hawaii, on the Big Island of Hawaii.
+You can find them at a farmers market in Hawaii, on the Big Island.